 Secret Code Activities

 Learning how to code computers can be tricky, but it doesn’t have to be.
 Mama Smiles shows you how to help your kids learn to Code Their Names in Jewelry.
+With this game, kids develop an understanding of the binary code in an easy and fun way.

 For kids who love to play with LEGOS, print off these LEGO Challenge Cards from The Stem Laboratory to stimulate their building skills.
+They can place their hands on some Lego pieces and start building!

 Paper Building Blocks

-Of course you don’t need building bricks to build.
+Of course, you don’t need building bricks to build.
 Babble Dabble Do shows you how to make Paper Building Blocks that are as fun to make as they are to build with.

 You can also think beyond building bricks by Building with Straws.
 Lemon Lime Adventures shares lots of fun straw construction ideas.